Replacing the pedestrian bridge to Colman Dock

 - August 2019: Demolish remaining section of viaduct at Marion Street and section of current pedestrian bridge over Alaskan Way.

 - Early 2023: The City of Seattle opens a new, permanent pedestrian bridge on Marion Street as part of the Waterfront Seattle Program.

 Interruptions to Colman Dock access

 The rebuild of Colman Dock is happening in parallel with the viaduct demolition, and the two projects are coordinating their work schedules to minimize disruption and detours to people traveling to and from Colman Dock.
-The current construction schedule entails the new, temporary bridge opening by August 1, 2019.
+The new, temporary bridge will open later this summer.
 After the temporary bridge is open, the existing bridge will be closed and removed.